2qx/awesome-bitcoin-cash/README.md

 # awesome-bitcoin-cash

 A curated list of awesome bitcoin cash dev resources [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-📤 [A shareable link](https://2qx.github.io/awesome-bitcoin-cash/) of this README formatted with github pages

 Bitcoin Cash (BCH) is a cryptocurrency forked from the BTC chain aimed at scaling to be an electronic peer-to-peer system for the world.

-This project is **not a fork** of the canonical [awesome-bitcoin-cash](https://github.com/dsmurrell/awesome-bitcoin-cash) project with a more general focus.
+This project is **not a fork** of the canonical [awesome-bitcoin-cash](https://github.com/dsmurrell/awesome-bitcoin-cash), a project with a more general focus.

+📤 [a mobile friendly version](https://2qx.github.io/awesome-bitcoin-cash/) of this [project](https://github.com/2qx/awesome-bitcoin-cash) is formatted [a markdown file](https://github.com/2qx/awesome-bitcoin-cash/blob/master/README.md) by github pages.

 # Whitepaper